Autism-friendly: Training for businesses

-As the prevalence of autism increases, it becomes increasingly important to ensure that customer-facing organizations have basic tools for communicating with people on the autism spectrum.
-Tesco, a multinational supermarket chain, has implemented training for its employees to meet the needs of its customers who are on the autism spectrum, which is estimated to be one of every 100 people in the United Kingdom.
+Tesco, a multinational supermarket chain, has implemented training for its employees to meet the needs of its autistic customers, who are estimated to be one of every 100 people in the United Kingdom.
 Employees use an online training site and respond to a questionnaire to assess the extent to which they became more aware of autism spectrum disorders (ASD).
 Tesco is the first company to participate in an awareness program led by the Welsh Local Government Association (WLGA).
 The online training and questionnaire tool is intended to be used by many organizations in Wales to identify and commend businesses that are "ASD Aware".

 The SERVICE principles have been developed to guide businesses in making no-cost or low-cost changes to their premises and practices.
-The principles address common challenges that people on the autism spectrum face when they are out in the community.
-By applying as many principles as possible, businesses can address the most frequently occurring challenges reported by people living with autism.
+The principles address common challenges that autistic people face when they are out in the community.
+By applying as many principles as possible, businesses can address the most frequently occurring challenges reported by autistic people.
 Corrimal, New South Wales, Australia is working towards being the first autism-friendly community in Australia.